 The product detail page is the only page on your store where your conversion rate can move up or down by thirty percent from a single copy edit.
 Most founders write the description in fifteen minutes, copying spec sheet bullets from the manufacturer, and never edit them again.

 This is leaving real money on the floor.
+The product detail page (or PDP) is the last thing a customer reads before they decide to spend money or close the tab.
+Every other page on your store exists to get them here.
+Yet the copy on it is almost always an afterthought.
 Here is how to write product descriptions that do the actual job they are supposed to do.

 What a product description has to do